 - 3.14.7 From the time of admission, the adult with type 1 diabetes and the team caring for him or her should receive, on a continuing basis, advice from and access to a trained multidisciplinary team with expertise in diabetes. - 3.14.8 Throughout the course of an inpatient admission, respect the personal expertise of adults with type 1 diabetes (in managing their own diabetes) and if their condition allows, routinely integrate this into ward-based blood glucose monitoring and insulin delivery. - 3.14.9 Throughout the course of an inpatient admission, the hospital catering service should provide a good choice of nutritious meals that can accommodate patients' specific dietary requirements.
 All patients should have a choice of food, including those on a texture-modified diet, therapeutic diet, ethical or cultural diets.
-This includes patients in emergency departments who are deemed to be admitted to the hospital, but who remain in the emergency department while waiting for a hospital inpatient bed to become available (HIQA 2016). - 3.14.10 Members of care teams caring for adults with type 1 diabetes in institutions, such as nursing homes, residential homes and prisons, should follow the recommendations in this section. - 3.14.11 Provide optimal insulin therapy, which can be achieved by the use of intravenous insulin and glucose, to all adults with type 1 diabetes with threatened or actual stroke.
+This includes patients in emergency departments who are deemed to be admitted to the hospital, but who remain in the emergency department while waiting for a hospital inpatient bed to become available. - 3.14.10 Members of care teams caring for adults with type 1 diabetes in institutions, such as nursing homes, residential homes and prisons, should follow the recommendations in this section. - 3.14.11 Provide optimal insulin therapy, which can be achieved by the use of intravenous insulin and glucose, to all adults with type 1 diabetes with threatened or actual stroke.
 Critical care and emergency departments should have a protocol for such management.

-3.15 Pre-pregnancy care
+3.15 Pre-pregnancy Care

-Women of reproductive age should be informed of the importance of optimising management of their diabetes prior to pregnancy and should have access to prepregnancy care.
-See the HSE (2010) Guidelines for the Management of Pre-gestational and Gestational Diabetes Mellitus and the NICE (2015) Guideline Diabetes in pregnancy: management from preconception to the postnatal period (NG3).
+Women of reproductive age should be informed of the importance of optimising management of their diabetes prior to pregnancy and should have access to pre-pregnancy care.
+See the HSE (2010) Guidelines for the Management of Pre-gestational and Gestational Diabetes Mellitus, HSE/RCPI Diabetes in Pregnancy: A Model of Care for Ireland (2024), and NICE Guideline NG3:Diabetes in pregnancy: management from preconception to the postnatal period. [updated 2024]